Manual

 - You want less cleanup after pasting.

-Where to open it
+Where to copy

 Steps